-Aiko has been a member of the Australian Chamber Orchestra since 1998.
-The grand niece of Dr. Suzuki, she began her violin training at the age of three with the Suzuki Method and studied at the Toho Gakuen School of Music in Japan.
+Aiko began her violin training at the age of three with the Suzuki Method and studied at the Toho Gakuen School of Music in Japan.
 Aiko received a scholarship to study at the Juilliard School in New York under Dorothy DeLay and Masao Kawasaki, graduating in 1994.
 In 1995 she made her New York debut at the Carnegie Weil Recital Hall, receiving the highest critical acclaim, and in 1997 she performed for the International Refugee Fund attended by the Japanese Royal Family.
 Aiko was the Coordinator of Strings at Newark School of the Arts in the USA until 1998.

 She has been a member of the Saito Kinen Orchestra since 1995, directed by Seiji Ozawa (she was a Concertmistress for 'the Saito Kinen Festival gig' in 2014).
 Since 2000 she has held annual solo recitals in Sydney and at the Japanese Embassy in Canberra, and in 2006 gave recitals in Tokyo for the Australia-Japan Year of Exchange.

 Aiko enjoys teaching and sharing her love of music with young musicians.
-She is a mentor for the ACO Emerging Artists Program and ACO Collective, and has tutored at the Australian Youth Orchestra’s National Music Camp.
+She is a mentor for the ACO Emerging Artist Program and ACO Collective, and has tutored at the Australian Youth Orchestra’s National Music Camp.
 Aiko has directed the ACO Academy program in July annually since 2012.
-She also directed the ACO2 tour of Tasmania in 2012.
+She also directed the ACO Collective tour of Tasmania in 2012.

 In August 2016, Aiko received a commendation from the Japanese Foreign Ministry on the occasion of the 40th anniversary of the signing of the Basic Treaty of Friendship and Cooperation between Japan and Australia.